almondheil/csc105-python-tutorial/basic-file-io.rst

 ==============

 To start off, make a new file in your Replit and name it something like ``plaintext-data.txt``.
+You can do this by pressing the button in the files pane that looks like a page with a plus icon, then typing the filename.
 As shown in the file extension, this file is meant to hold normal text with no fancy formatting.
 Then, just enter some sort of data into the file, to make it look like a list of things with one item on each line.
-I've made mine a list of fake emotions.
+I've made mine a list of absurd emotions.

 .. literalinclude:: code/plaintext_data.txt

-Once that's done, we're going to make a program that will print out a random one of those items.
-Make a new Python file called ``basic_file_io.py`` or something along those lines, and start off with the following outline for a function called ``read_file()``:
+Once that's done, we're going to make a function that will print out each item in the file.
+Make a new function called ``read_file()`` and give it the following starting code.

 .. literalinclude:: code/reading_text_0.py
    :language: python